Dodecahedrane/DevOpsNotes/Cloud/Azure/Creating Azure Blob Storage and Add Image to Test App Home Page Severed From The Blob Storage.md

 ## Prerequisites

-Need the NodeJS VM from [[Deploying Test Application]], database does not need to work.
+Need the NodeJS VM from [[Deploying Test Application in Azure]], database does not need to work.

 Install Azure CLI (on NodeJS VM) and Login